 But I didn't listen...

 I walked over to a group of four children who were colouring at a small table.

 "The little mouse ran away."
-I ran my fingers off the edge of the table.
-They laughed.
+I ran my fingers off the edge of the table and the children laughed.
 "Would you like to hear a story?"

 The girl who'd accepted my invitation forced a book into my hands.
 "This one.
 Read this one."

 I held the book in the air and called.
 "Storytime."